tweag/rules_haskell/docs/haskell-use-cases.rst

 By default, Haskell rules that build libraries or binaries with multiple modules will rebuild all of their modules after any change.
 This is because ``rules_haskell`` doesn't analyze the source code to discover dependencies between the modules.
-Instead, it pesimistically assumes that all the modules depend on every other.
+Instead, it pessimistically assumes that all the modules depend on every other.

 The user, however, can describe the dependencies between the modules,